hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/update.md

    .where(p.catalog.eq(1015).and(p.type.ne("VIP")))
    .execute();
 ```

+Note that the second parameter of the `set()` method accepts typed LiveSQL Expressions such as `p.price.mult(0.90)` (of type `NumberExpression`) or Java literals such as `704` (an Integer).
+The type of the second parameter is bound according to the type of the first parameter.

 The filtering predicate in the WHERE clause can be as simple or as complex as needed according to the Expression Language.